Discrete versions of the transport equation and the Shepp-Olkin conjecture: Introduction

-We emphasise that Conjecture \ref{conj:SObis} refers to concavity of entropy in the parameter space.
+We emphasize that Conjecture \ref{conj:SObis} refers to concavity of entropy in the parameter space.
 This should be contrasted with concavity in the space of mass functions themselves.
-The result that the entropy of mixtures of mass functions $f_k(\alpha) := (1-\alpha) f_k^{(1)} + \alpha f_k^{(2)}$ is convex in $\alpha$ is standard (see for example \cite[Theorem 2.7.3]{cover}).
-Indeed duality between this parameter representation and the distribution space is exploited in Information Geometry (see for example \cite{amari}), where the concavity of entropy also plays a central role.
+The result that the entropy of mixtures of mass functions $f_k(\alpha) := (1-\alpha) f_k^{(1)} + \alpha f_k^{(2)}$ is convex in $\alpha$ is standard; see, for example, \cite{cover}, Theorem~2.7.3.
+Indeed duality between this parameter representation and the distribution space is exploited in information geometry (see, e.g., \cite{amari}), where the concavity of entropy also plays a central role.

 Although the Shepp--Olkin Conjecture \ref{conj:SObis} remains open, we briefly describe the main cases which had previously been resolved.
 First, Shepp and Olkin's original paper \cite{shepp} showed that the entropy is a Schur-concave function, stated that Conjecture \ref{conj:SObis} holds for $n=2,3$ and proved it for interpolation between two binomials, when $p_i(t) = t$ for all $i$.